ezart/merle/README.md

 ## Quick Start, Part I

+In Part I of the Quick Start, we're going to run an example Thing in Merle on localhost.
+The Thing will have access to hardware and present a web-app view on http://localhost:80.
+In Part II, we'll see how to run and view the Thing on the Internet.

 Merle includes a library of [Things](things/README.md) already built and tested.
-For this quick start, let's pick a quintessential one: a Raspberry Pi LED blinker[^1].
+For this Quick Start, let's pick a quintessential one: a Raspberry Pi LED blinker[^1].
 Here's the hardware setup:

 ![raspi_blink](web/images/raspi_blink/led-gpio17-off-small.png)